 By Karen G.

 To those grandparents who never get a thank you note from their grandchildren for gifts, leaving it up to your children to teach them might be futile.
-I suggest that instead, your grandchildren may become more interested in writing notes if they have personalized stationery, stamps, and an address book of their own, like a grown up.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.